 - For measurement M3 in UMTS, the reporting is done upon availability, see TS 37.320 [43].

 - For measurements M4, M5, M6 and M7 in NR, for measurements M3, M4, M5, M6 and M7 in LTE and for measurements M5, M6 and M7 in UMTS periodical reporting is applied.
 The configurable parameter is the interval between two measurements (collectionPeriodRrmNr, collectionPeriodM6Nr, collectionPeriodM7Nr, collectionPeriodRrmLte, measurementPeriodLte, collectionPeriodM6Lte, collectionPeriodM7Lte, collectionPeriodRrmUmts, tjMDTMeasurementPeriodUMTS).
 If no collection period is configured for M5 in UMTS, all available measurements are logged according to RRM configuration.
+In case of LTE, additionally the report amount of measurements M4, M5, M6 and M7 can be configured individually via parameters reportAmountM4LTE, reportAmountM5LTE, reportAmountM6LTE and reportAmountM7LTE, respectively.

 - For logged MDT in UMTS and LTE, the reporting is periodical.
 Parameter loggingInterval determines the interval between the reports and parameter loggingDuration determines how long the configuration is valid meaning after this duration has passed no further reports are sent.
 In NR, the reporting can be periodical or event based, determined by parameter reportType.
 For periodical reporting the same parameters as in LTE and UMTS apply.
 For event based reporting, parameter eventListForEventTriggeredMeasurement configures the event type, namely ‘out of coverage’ or ‘L1 event’.
 In case ‘L1 event’ is selected as event type, the logging is performed according to parameter loggingInterval at regular intervals only when the conditions indicated by eventThresholdL1, hysteresisL1, timeToTriggerL1 (defining the thresholds, hysteresis and time to trigger) are met and if UE is ‘camped normally’ state (TS 38.331 [38], TS 38.304 [42]).
 In case ‘out of coverage’ is selected as event type, the logging is performed according to parameter loggingInterval at regular intervals only when the UE is in ‘any cell selection’ state.
 Furthermore, logging is performed immediately upon transition from the ‘any cell selection’ state to the ‘camped normally’ state ( TS 38.331 [38], TS 38.304 [42]).